S-ayanide/Robofriends/README.md

 ## Pull Request

 Pull Requests are welcome.
-Please follow these rules for the ease of understanding:
-* Make sure to check for available issues before raising one
-* Give me a maximum of 24-48 hours to respond
-* Have proper documentation on the parts you are changing/adding
+Since this is a demo!
+Have fun exploring

 #### Feel free to contribute